-Selective Foliar Application
+Selective Low-Volume Foliar Application

-Selective foliar applications are made to fully developed leaves and stems of the incompatible vegetation.
-Selective foliar applications are limited to the season when leaves are fully developed, typically from June through early October.
+Selective low-volume foliar applications are made to fully developed leaves and stems of the incompatible vegetation.
+Selective low volume foliar applications are limited to the season when leaves are fully developed, typically from June through early October.

-The equipment for selective foliar applications includes hand-pump backpack sprayers, motorized backpack sprayers and off-road vehicle mounted hydraulic sprayers.
-Applications are made as a uniform spray over the plant's entire foliage to dampen or lightly wet the vegetation, not applied to run-off.
+The equipment for selective low-volume foliar applications includes hand-pump backpack sprayers and motorized backpack sprayers.

+Applications are made as a uniform spray over the plant's entire foliage to dampen or lightly wet the vegetation.
 This application method minimizes the amount of herbicide applied and reduces impacts to desirable vegetation under and around the incompatible vegetation and deposition to the soil.

-Selective foliar applications were shown to result in the least deposition of herbicide to the soil.
+Targeted low-volume foliar applications were shown to result in the least deposition of herbicide to the soil.
 See Nickerson et. al., 1993.

-Selective foliar applications are used on hardwood trees and incompatible shrub species below 12 feet in height.
-Foliar applications are not used where landowner agreements preclude their use, within visual screens on incompatible species greater than 6 feet in height and within mechanical only sensitive areas per 333 CMR 11.04.
+Targeted low-volume foliar applications are used on hardwood trees and incompatible shrub species below 12 feet in height.
+Foliar applications are not used where landowner agreements preclude their use, within visual screens on incompatible species greater than 6 feet in height, or within mechanical only sensitive areas per 333 CMR 11.04.
+Sprayer pressure is not to exceed 60psi.